 The development plan should act as a roadmap with necessary skills, timeframes, deadlines, and personalized career goals.
 By creating an employee development plan, you nurture talent and turn them into key employees in the company.
 This also allows you, as the employer, to integrate your company goals into the development plans so that your business goals are being met as the employee grows.

+Something as simple as establishing a succession plan can have big improvements on engaging with your employees, which in turn will positively affect your company's productivity rates.
 At ProSky, we strongly believe in creating a career pathway together with your employee.
 We have seen the success and benefits that having these pathways can bring to both companies and employees.
-Having a pathway will directly impact your ability to perform and your employees' long-term growth.
+Having a succession plan will directly impact your ability to perform and your employees' long-term growth.

 Pair your employees with mentors, but let them choose a mentor they want to learn from.
 However, make sure that if some employees don’t choose their supervisor as a mentor, they won’t be oppressed or offended.
 Help your supervisors understand that employees have the right to make their own choice.When creating a mentoring program, you need to make sure that it’s perfectly structured and meets necessary requirements like efficiency and thorough training.
 You can try out different formats, or even create your own.
 Just make sure that all expectations are met and all employees are mentored by people they’ve chosen.